The Day of the Dwarf

 us to do battle with them, but we convinced her otherwise because of

-would all change alignment to lawful good.
+would all CHANGE alignment to LG.
 As we left, we watched

 them haul down their banners of allegiance to Demogorgon and free